brainfucksec/neovim-lua/README.md

 ![.](img/screenshot-1.png)

-This setup assumes is for the latest [nightly build](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+This setup is for the latest [nightly build](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 Since version 0.5 of Neovim is a development version, keep in mind that some APIs that are being actively worked on are not quite stable and might change before release.

 ## Plugins